zhangyiza/python_example_scripts/README.md

 # python_example_scripts
-Some python scripts as an example to show the workflow of some functions,such as multi-threading, logging, crawler, etc.
+Some python scripts as an example to show the workflow of some functions, such as multi-threading, logging, crawler, etc.